Farheenfatima9/DS-Project-Encryption-Decryption-using-Huffman-Code/README.md

 ---

 ## 🚀 Usage

-Launch the program
+- Launch the program

-Click Open File Explorer
+- Click Open File Explorer

-Select any .txt file
+- Select any .txt file

-The program will:
+- The program will:

-Read the file
+-   - Read the file

-Generate Huffman codes
+    - Generate Huffman codes

-Encode and compress the data
+    - Encode and compress the data

-Decode the compressed file back to the original text
+    - Decode the compressed file back to the original text

-##🔎 Workflow
+##🔎 **Workflow**

 The implementation follows these steps:

-Open a text file using the GUI
+  - Open a text file using the GUI

-Read file contents into a string
+  - Read file contents into a string

-Count the frequency of each character
+  - Count the frequency of each character

-Store characters and frequencies in a vector
+  - Store characters and frequencies in a vector

-Build a priority queue and create a Huffman Tree
+  - Build a priority queue and create a Huffman Tree

-Traverse the tree to generate binary Huffman codes for each character
+  - Traverse the tree to generate binary Huffman codes for each character

-Encode the text into compressed form using bitset
+  - Encode the text into compressed form using bitset

-Save the encoded data into a file
+  - Save the encoded data into a file

-Decode the data by matching codes with characters
+  - Decode the data by matching codes with characters

-Save the decoded text back into a file
+  - Save the decoded text back into a file

 ## 🛠️ Technologies Used

-Language: C++
+  - Language: C++

-IDE: Visual Studio
+  - IDE: Visual Studio

-GUI: Windows Forms (C++)
+  - GUI: Windows Forms (C++)

-Data Structures: Vectors, Lists, Priority Queue, Binary Tree
+  - Data Structures: Vectors, Lists, Priority Queue, Binary Tree